Skip to main content

 Lead almost never comes from the original water source.
 It enters water at the point of use — from lead service lines (the pipes connecting the water main to your home), lead solder in plumbing joints (used until 1986), brass fixtures containing lead, and in some cases, lead-lined tanks in older buildings.

 The EPA estimates 9 to 12 million homes in the US still have lead service lines.
-The Biden administration's Lead and Copper Rule requires utilities to replace all lead service lines within 10 years — but replacement is slow and many homes won't be done for years.
+The Biden administration's Lead and Copper Rule requires public water systems to replace all lead service lines within 10 years — but replacement is slow and many homes won't be done for years.

 Signs and Symptoms of Lead Exposure